timokau/wsn-embedding-rl/README.md

 If you have [nix](https://nixos.org/nix/) installed (for dependency management), you can run the training with

 ```
-nix-shell --run 'python3 dqn_agent.py'
+nix-shell --run 'python3 experiments/default.py'
 ```

-and the evaluation with
+or specify any other experiment.
+Evaluation can be run with

 ```
 nix-shell --run 'python3 evaluate.py <target dir> <pickled model>'